-AT&T's LTE-enabled Elevate 4G and Momentum 4G coming August 21stAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's LTE-enabled Elevate 4G and Momentum 4G coming August 21stAlex Wagner - Editorial Director of News and Content

 Been wondering when you'll be able to snatch up AT&T's very first LTE-enabled devices?
 The wait is nearly over, as AT&T announced today that its USBConnect Momentum 4G and Mobile Hotspot Elevate 4G will both be launching this Sunday, August 21st, for $49.99 and $69.99.
 Both require a two-year contract and $50 mail-in rebate.
 The downside, of course, is that you won't have an LTE network to use them on, as AT&T has yet to commit to a start date for LTE network roll out.
 Both devices are able to fall back on AT&T's HSPA+ network when you're out of LTE range, though, so they won't be totally useless when the launch this weekend.
 When AT&T's LTE network does finally go live, we've been told to expect data to be priced at $50 per month for 5GB of usage, with an overage fee of $10 per gigabyte.

 AT&T also announced that its USBConnect Adrenaline will be eligible for an upgrade to support LTE connectivity beginning August 26th.
 The software update will be available right here.